opensearch-project/documentation-website/_security/access-control/permissions.md

 ### Monitoring permissions

-Cluster permissions for monitoring the cluster apply to read-only operations, such as checking cluster health and getting information about usage on nodes or tasks executing in the cluster.
+Cluster permissions for monitoring the cluster apply to read-only operations, such as checking cluster health and getting information about usage on nodes or tasks running in the cluster.

 See [REST API reference]({{site.url}}{{site.baseurl}}/api-reference/index/).